muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

 `asyncio` stands for *Asynchronous Input Output*.
 This is a very powerful concept to use whenever you work IO.
-Interacting with the web or external APIs such as Telegram's makes a lot of sense this way.
+Interacting with the web or external APIs such as dxdmgch's makes a lot of sense this way.

 Why asyncio?